-Variance - A grant of relief from the requirements of this chapter which permits a person to undertake construction in a manner otherwise prohibited by this chapter where specific enforcement would result in unnecessary hardship by the [Municipality] Board.
+VARIANCE - A grant of relief from the requirements of this chapter which permits a person to undertake construction in a manner otherwise prohibited by this chapter where specific enforcement would result in unnecessary hardship by the Town Board.

-Watercourse - Any body of water, including but not limited to lakes, ponds, rivers, streams, intermittent streams, and bodies of water that are classified by the New York State Department of Environmental Conservation under Part 6 of the New York Code of Rules and Regulations or delineated on the Hydrological Features Map of the Westchester County Environmental Planning Atlas or delineated on the USGS 7.5 Minutes Quadrangle Sheet(s) for Town, or any area defines as a "wetlands" or "watercourse."
+WATERCOURSE - Any body of water, including but not limited to lakes, ponds, rivers, streams, intermittent streams and bodies of water which are classified by the New York State Department of Environmental Conservation under Part 6 of the New York Code of Rules and Regulations or delineated on the Hydrological Features Map of the Westchester County Environmental Planning Atlas or delineated on the USGS 7.5 Minutes Quadrangle Sheet(s) for the Town or any area defined as a "wetlands" or "watercourse" in either Chapter 178, Freshwater Wetlands, or the Freshwater Wetlands and Drainage Law of New York State.

-Wet Season - The period from October 15 to April 15.
+WET SEASON - The period from October 15 to April 15.

-§ 165-5 General Principles
+§ 165-5.
+General principles.

-The objective of this chapter is to control soil erosion and sedimentation caused by development activities in the [municipality].
-Measures taken to control erosion and sedimentation shall be adequate to ensure that erosion is controlled utilizing the best management practices.
-The following principles shall apply to all development activities within the [municipality] and to the preparation of the submissions required under this chapter:
+The objective of this chapter is to control soil erosion and sedimentation caused by development activities in the town.
+Measures taken to control erosion and sedimentation shall be adequate to ensure that erosion is controlled utilizing best management practices.
+The following principles shall apply to all development activities within the Town and to the preparation of the submissions required under Article II of this chapter:

-- A. Selection of Control Measures.
-The selection of erosion and sedimentation control measures shall be based on the assessment of the probable frequency of climatic and other events likely to contribute to erosion, and they shall also be based on an evaluation of the risks and benefits involved. - B. Protection of Adjacent Properties. - 1.
-Properties adjacent to the site of a land disturbance shall be protected from sediment deposition.
-This may be accomplished in part by preserving a well-vegetated buffer strip around the lower perimeter of the land disturbance by installing perimeter controls such as sediment barriers, filter screens, dikes, or sediment basins or by a combination of such measures, as shown on the approved erosion control plan. - 2.
-Vegetated buffer strips may be used alone only where runoff in sheet flow is expected and the location of the proposed construction is such that a vegetated buffer strip of at least twenty feet can be provided.
+- A. Selection of control measures.
+The selection of erosion and sedimentation control measures shall be based on assessment of the probable frequency of climatic and other events likely to contribute to erosion and on an evaluation of the risks and benefits involved. - B. Protection of adjacent properties. - (1) Properties adjacent to the site of a land disturbance shall be protected from sediment deposition.
+This may be accomplished in part by preserving a well-vegetated buffer strip around the lower perimeter of the land disturbance by installing perimeter controls such as sediment barriers, filter screens, dikes or

+- sediment basins or by a combination of such measures, as shown on the approved erosion control plan. - (2) Vegetated buffer strips may be used alone only where runoff in sheet flow is expected and the location of the proposed construction is such that a vegetated buffer strip of at least 20 feet in width can be provided.
 If at any time it is found that a vegetated buffer strip alone is ineffective in preventing sediment movement onto adjacent property, additional perimeter controls must be provided.

-- C. Cut and Fill Slopes. - 1.
-Development shall reflect the topography and soils on the site as to create the least potential for erosion.
-Areas of steep slopes where high cuts and fills may be required shall be avoided wherever possible, and natural contours shall be followed as closely as possible. - 2.
-In the design of cut and fill slopes, consideration must be given to the length and steepness of the slope, the soil type, upslope drainage area, groundwater conditions and other applicable factors.
-Slopes, which are found to be eroding excessively, must be provided with additional measures until the problem is corrected.
-Fills shall not encroach on areas designated as buffer under Wetlands provisions unless taken under an appropriate permit issued under such regulations.
+C. Cut and fill slopes.

+- (1) Development shall reflect the topography and soils of the site so as to create the least potential for erosion.
+Areas of steep slopes where high cuts and fills may be required shall be avoided wherever possible, and natural contours shall be followed as closely as possible. - (2) In the design of cut and fill slopes, consideration must be given to the length and steepness of the slope, the soil type, upslope drainage area, groundwater conditions and other applicable factors.
+Slopes which are found to be eroding excessively must be provided with additional measures until the problem is corrected.
+Fills shall not encroach on areas designated as buffer under Chapter 178, Freshwater Wetlands or the State's Freshwater Wetlands and Drainage Law unless undertaken under an appropriate permit issued under such regulations.
 In no case shall fills encroach on constructed channels or floodways or adjacent properties.